-The coordination between the local BAP and the emerging Epsom and Ewell Local Plan will ensure the protection of Biodiversity across the borough, focusing on preventing the fragmentation of habitats identified in the local BAP.
+The coordination between the local BAP, the LNRS and the Epsom and Ewell Local Plan will ensure the protection of Biodiversity across the borough, focusing on preventing the fragmentation of areas important for wildlife.

-1.4 How does Biodiversity benefit community and business in Epsom & Ewell?
+1.7 How does Biodiversity benefit community and business in Epsom & Ewell?